DataBiosphere/toil/docs/running/debugging.rst

 Stats and Status
 ----------------
-See :ref:`cli` for more about gathering statistics about job success, runtime, and resource usage from workflows.
+See :ref:`cli_status` for more about gathering statistics about job success, runtime, and resource usage from workflows.